What is Low Content Publishing… Is it a legit business opportunity, or just a bunch of hype that will get phased out?

 People started speculating that new rules would soon come into place, that would put an end to these multiple uploads spamming the system.

 Not only were the good quality low content books losing visibility because of these spammers – but so were other categories of books.

 In addition to the vast amount of uploads, many low content books were also ending up in categories where they didn’t belong.

 Edit 2023: Amazon KDP have since changed their catergories to combat some of these issues.

 This caused a lot of publishers to get frustrated by the situation.

 There was lots of fear and dread being thrown around and people felt that a change was imminent.

 But then another change happened that overshadowed everything else on the planet.
+2020 happened.

 The Amazon associates commission rates were slashed, making many affiliate marketers lose a vast amount of their incomes overnight.

 The US Amazon also cut back on anything other than essential items, shipping times went right up.